 Which package or pass should I choose?

-Try Harborne’s Welcome Offer of £30 for 30 days of unlimited classes, or £20 for 20 days at Kings Heath.
-A super-cheap way to try out different styles and find the best class for you.
+Try the Welcome Intro Offer of £30 for 30 days of unlimited classes, a super-cheap way to try out different styles and find the best class for you.
 Or buy a single class priced between £9 and £11.50 depending on day, location and type or length of class.

 Can I attend classes at both studios?